Trans Men of History

 James Barry became a medic in the British Army.
 Rising in the ranks to Principal Medical Officer, he ultimately performed one of the first successful Caesarian sections on record.
 He was known for having been a skilled surgeon, and for improving sanitation and medical care in military hospitals.
 His birth assignation wasn’t revealed until he died in 1865.

 Murray Hall – Politician

 New York politician Murray Hall was born with the name of Mary Anderson, a fact he was able to keep secret until his death in 1901.
-He was married for 25 years and had adopted children with his wife, all of whom never knew his birth gender until his death.
+He was married for 25 years and had adopted children with his wife, all of whom never knew his birth assignation until his death.